 6. Start an Emergency Savings

-There are always going to be extra expenses (or government shutdowns!) that interfere with your normal budget routines.
-Start squirreling away money now.
-Your ultimate goal should be to have 3-6 months of expenses saved so that if no income was coming in, you could still pay the bills and survive for that timeframe.
-But don’t look at it as that big of a goal – break it down into more manageable chunks.
+But don’t consider it that big of a goal – break it down into more manageable chunks.
 When you put your budget together, it should be easy to see how much you can funnel into savings with each paycheck, whether it’s $25 or 10%.

 7. Practice OPSEC